Fragjacker/DoW-Mod-Manager/README.md

   - **-forcehighpoly** : This option forces the game to display the higher resolution LOD of a Model at any given distance.
 (Hint : This may have a negative impact on your performance, use with caution.)

   - **/high /affinity 6** : This option sets your Daw of War game executable priority to "High" and set it's affinity (CPU thread usage) to utilize only threads 2 and 3.
 In theory it could help to improve performance.
 It WILL NOT work if you have less than 3 CPU cores!

+  - **Disable Fog** : This option removes the brownish ambient fog from any map.
+This fog is particularly visible when zooming out really far or move the camera in a horizontal position, obstructing long distance view.

 ## MOD MERGER: (WARNING: This is an experimental feature that requires some user responsibility - use with caution.)